DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/UploadInfo/customData.md

 ---
 ---
 ##### shortDescription
-Custom information that you can pass during the file upload.
-For instance, you can specify a custom file id when the first chunk of a specific file is being uploaded.
+Custom information that you can pass during file upload.
+For instance, you can specify a custom file ID when the first part of a file is being uploaded.
 ---
 ---
 ##### jQuery